KBLin1996/Compiler/README.md

 **● Project 2:** Write a "myC.g" file to set the context free gramma (CFG) or so-called nonterminals to your compiler.
-　　　　　&nbsp;Input 1, 2, 3 will be the testing files to check the defined rules.
+　　　　　&nbsp;&nbsp;Input 1, 2, 3 will be the testing files to check the defined rules.

 **● Project 3:** Write a "myC.g" file for setting error preventions to your compiler.